Debiprasadmohanty18/Recursion/README.md

 How To Understand & Approach A Recursion Problem :-

-      1 - Identify if you can break down problem into smaller problems.
+      1 - Identify if you can break down the problem into smaller problems.
       2 - Write the Recurrence Relation if needed.
       3 - Draw the Recursive tree.
       4 - About The Tree :-